Pain from fibroids in the female reproductive system does not have to plague you for life.

 Controlling the tiny robotic device from a nearby computer, the da Vinci Robotic myomectomy procedure allows our surgeons to remove uterine fibroids with tiny incisions.
 Doing so reduces greatly the size of myomectomy scars, lowers the risk of infection and blood loss, speeds myomectomy recovery time, and reduces post-op myomectomy pain compared to open surgical methods.

-Using the da Vinci System, our highly trained West Los Angeles myomectomy surgeons reduce nearby tissue damage substantially during the removal of uterine fibroids.
+Using the da Vinci System, our highly trained myomectomy surgeons reduce nearby tissue damage substantially during the removal of uterine fibroids.
 Once the fibroids are removed, our patients can go on to live healthier lives without persistent pain from uterine fibroids.

-To learn more about your uterine fibroid removal options with a provider at Marina OB/GYN, please call our office or book an appointment using the easy online booking system.
+To learn more about your uterine fibroid removal options or information about undergoing a myomectomy Marina Del Rey providers at Marina OB/GYN, can be reached by calling our office or booking an appointment using the easy online booking system.